starfive-tech/freelight-u-sdk/README.md

 This will take some time and require around 7GB of disk space.
 Some modules may fail because certain dependencies don't have the best git hosting.

-Once the submodules are initialized, 4 modules`buildroot`,`HiFive_U-boot`,`linux` and `opensbi` need checkout to vic_starlight branch manually.
+Once the submodules are initialized, 4 modules`buildroot`,`HiFive_U-boot`,`linux` and `opensbi` need checkout to starfive branch manually.

 After update submodules, run `make` or `make -jx` and the complete toolchain and fw_payload.bin.out & image.fit will be built.
-The completed build tree will consume about 14G of disk space.
+The completed build tree will consume about 18G of disk space.

 Copy file  fw_payload.bin.out and image.fit to installation path to use